zfcampus/zf-composer-autoloading/README.md

 ------------

-The `zf-composer-autoloading` package provides a single vendor binary, `autoload-module-via-composer`, which will:
+The `zf-composer-autoloading` package provides a single vendor binary, `composer-autoloading`, which provides following commands:

-- Add the named module to the project autoloading rules defined in `composer.json`, and
+- `enable` - add the named module to the project autoloading rules defined in `composer.json`, and
+- `disable` - remove autoloading rules for the module from `composer.json`

-- Dump the autoloading rules on completion.
+Both command also dump the autoloading rules on completion.

 Installation
 ------------